neogeny/TatSu/docs/syntax.rst

 The arguments values are fixed at grammar-compilation time.

-Semantic methods for rules with arguments must be ready to receive the arguments declared in the rule:
+Semantic methods for rules with arguments can be ready to receive the arguments declared in the rule:

 .. code:: python